qarham/cfm-vagrant/docs/01-Install-Contrail-Command.md

 # ![alt text](images/CC-Logo.png) Installation of Contrail Command

-The 1st step after bringing up the topology is the Installation of Contrail Command and for that Contrail Command will be installed on s-srv1.
-Please follow following steps for installtion and accessing the GUI after the installation.
+The 1st step after bringing up the topology is the Installation of Contrail Command, and for that Contrail Command will be installed on s-srv1.
+Please follow the following steps for installation and accessing the GUI after the installation.

-Note: Contrail Command can be isnatlled on your PC/Laptop or any other machine as well but in our setup we have alocated s-srv1 for Contrail Command
+Note: Contrail Command can be installed on your PC/Laptop or any other machine as well, but in our setup, we have allocated s-srv1 for Contrail Command alocated s-srv1 for Contrail Command

 ## Contrail Command 5.0.1 GA Procedure

-For Contrail Command GA please follow following steps:
+For Contrail Command GA please follow below steps:

 * Install Docker